sporto/elm-tutorial/building/list_of_players.md

 ---

-When you run the application you should see a list with only one user.
+When you run the application you should see a list with one user.

 The application should look like <https://github.com/sporto/elm-tutorial-app/tree/0140-players>